Criminal Defense Overview

 The United States has an unusually high arrest rate compared to many other developed countries.
 Having a brush with the law and being charged with a crime—whether rightly or wrongly―is not at all uncommon in the course of a lifetime.
 According to some estimates, about one in every three Americans has a criminal record of some kind.

 How do people get implicated by the criminal justice system?
-It could be the result of an error in judgement, financial challenges, being coerced by someone else, losing your temper and ending up in a fight, driving home when you’ve had one drink too many or simply being in the wrong place at the wrong time.
+It could be the result of an error in judgment, financial challenges, being coerced by someone else, losing your temper and ending up in a fight, driving home when you’ve had one drink too many or simply being in the wrong place at the wrong time.
 You might have been wrongly accused, mistakenly identified or there could be extenuating circumstances.
 The arresting officer may have even conducted an illegal search to obtain evidence against you.

 A criminal conviction can mean loss of your freedom, your good name, your civil rights, your right to own a firearm, and much more.
 You could be separated from your family and friends, and you might have difficulty obtaining housing, employment, certain types of professional licenses, and access to higher education.